Fast track your treatment

 Specific complications of this operation

-You will need to gradually increase how much you walk around over the first few days.
+You will need to gradually increase how much you walk over the first few days.

 Most people make a full recovery and can return to normal activities.
 However, the hernia can come back.